The 6 best espresso machines for your dream coffee nook

 Reasons to avoid

-The build quality feels exceptional.
-This is stable on the countertop and has ultra-premium finishes, from the control panel to the weighty portafilter.
-The range of technical settings, including adjustable temperatures and brew times, is easy to navigate through and means that any professional barista will feel more than satisfied with their espresso machine.
+What we liked: First off, the build quality feels exceptional.
+It's stable on the countertop and has ultra-premium finishes, from the control panel to the weighty portafilter.
+There's a range of technical settings, including adjustable temperatures and brew times, which are easy to navigate and means that any professional barista will feel more than satisfied with their espresso machine.

-The only ways in which I could fault the Barista Pro is that it has a relatively large footprint and pretty toppy price tag (just over $1,000).
+What we didn't like: Not much.
+The only thing is the Barista Pro has a relatively large footprint and pretty toppy price tag (just over $1,000).
 However, if you'll use all of the features, it's worth every dollar.
 You won't find a good espresso machine with a grinder for less than $800.
-Spending another $200 is worth it to get a machine which will last you for a lifetime.
+It's worth spending another $200 to get an all-in-one machine that will last you for a lifetime.

-There's more detail in my Breville Barista Pro review.
+There's more detail in our Breville Barista Pro review.

 Attributes | Notes | Rating |